Guoba Cuisine

 Guoba Cuisine (In Tianjin dialect/kɑ^{21} bɑ^{1} ʦʰaɪ̯^{53}/, homophony in Mandarin sounds like "Gaba Cuisine"), is a kind of authentic speciality and typical breakfast in Tianjin, China.
-There's nowhere to find its specific origin, as it is said to have a history of over 300 years.
-Guoba Cuisine is well-known for its salty but delicious taste.
+There is nowhere to find its specific origin, as it is said to have a history of over 300 years.
+Guoba Cuisine is well known for its salty but delicious taste.
 It used to be divided into two categories: vegetarian and meat, though only the vegetarian version is still popular today.
 Dafulai Guoba Cuisine is the most representative time-honored brand in terms of Guoba Cuisine in Tianjin.
 In 1997, Dafulai Guoba cuisine was ranked among the first batch of "Famous Chinese Snacks" by the Chinese Cooking Association.
 Its cooking techniques had also already been listed in the second batch of Intangible Cultural Heritage of Tianjin city in 2009.

 Nowadays, Guoba Cuisine is most popular in its birthplace, Tianjin, while it is also sold in the Tianjin speciality restaurants in the Chinese gathering regions in America and Canada.

 Background

 Origin

 Guoba Cuisine is generally accepted to share a history of over 300 years till now.
 However, there is no concrete conclusion due to a lack of rigorous research.
 The stories recorded in Guidance of Local Specialty in Tianjin and Tianjin Folkways, include tales such as the examiners who passed Tianjin for the imperial civil examinations in Beijing who brought this snack to Tianjin and Qianlong and an emperor in Chinese Qing Dynasty who honored this snack with such a name.
 But these accounts are much more like folktales.
 According to General Record of Tianjin-part2: Business Record, many people from Shandong province, China, landed in Tianjin to make a living in the early years.
 They ground the mung bean and rice together into pastes with the levigator and then used the pastes to make mung bean pancakes.
 The mung bean pancakes were cut into pieces shaped like salix leaves, the so-called "Guoba"("Gaba" in Tianjin dialect).
 The peddlers carried buckets of pre-made thick gravy and hawked along the streets and lanes.
 For sale, they stir the Guoba into the pre-made thick gravy added with condiments.
 Such a kind of snack functions both as congee and staple food, so it is widely welcomed by the masses.
 During the Kangxi Period of the Qing Dynasty, the litterateur Pu Songling's Ode to Pancake also described how Shandong people made pancake soup, which to some extent provides proof for this point of view.
-Some others also thought that Guoba Cuisine originates from Dfulai, while Dafulai's cooking techniques of Guoba Cuisine had it sourced from the "Zhang's Pancake Store" owned by the couple Zhang Lan and Guo Ba in the 22nd year of the Qianlong Period(1757).
+Some others also thought that Guoba Cuisine originates from Dfulai, while Dafulai's cooking techniques of Guoba Cuisine had it sourced from the "Zhang's Pancake Store" owned by the couple Zhang Lan and Guo Ba in the 22nd year of the Qianlong Period (1757).